Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The company has a rich European history which started in Switzerland in 1853.

-The German company was called the Schweizerische Industrie-Gesellschaft, or “SIG.”
+After Swiss Wagon Factory and Swiss Industrial Company, the German company was called the Schweizerische Industrie-Gesellschaft, or “SIG.”

-Sig Sauer slowly became one of the world’s renowned firearms manufacturers, entering the US market in the 1980s.
+Sig Sauer slowly became one of the world’s RENOWNED firearms manufacturers, entering the US market in the 1980s.

-Sig Sauer is now in New Hampshire but has manufacturing plants and offices in Arkansas and Oregon.
+The company is now in New Hampshire but has manufacturing plants and offices in Arkansas and Oregon.

 What Is Sig Sauer Electro-Optics?